Stochastic Neural Network Symmetrisation in Markov Categories: Group theory in Markov categories

 \begin{proof} See Section \ref{sec:proof-of-lifting-via-monad} in the Appendix. \end{proof}

-As is well known, $\Stoch$ may be obtained as the Kleisli category of the Giry monad on $\Meas$ \cite{giry1982categorical}, which is symmetric monoidal \cite[Lemma 4.1]{fritz2020synthetic}.
-A similar statement is true for $\TopStoch$, where now the relevant monad is defined on $\Top$ \cite[Corollary 4.17]{fritz2021probability}.
-As such, this result allows us to specify these various constructions in terms of functions in $\Meas$ or $\Top$, and then lift these to $\Stoch$ or $\TopStoch$ automatically.
+This allows us to specify these various constructions in terms of functions in $\Meas$ or $\Top$, and then lift these to $\Stoch$ or $\TopStoch$ automatically.
 For example, the following may be checked to be an action of the orthogonal group $\Orth(n)$ on $\R^{n \times n}$ in $\Top$, and hence in $\TopStoch$:

 Similarly, orbit maps always exist for actions defined in $\Top$ (see Example \ref{ex:top-has-orbits}), and these lift directly to $\TopStoch$ also.